Introduction

 Parallel parenting is a strategy for high-conflict situations where traditional co-parenting (collaboration, shared decision-making, flexibility) is not possible.
 Each parent makes day-to-day decisions independently during their parenting time, communication is limited to logistics only, and all exchanges happen through written channels.

-Yes.
-AI communication tools like reFrame can detect manipulation patterns in messages from a high-conflict co-parent, validate your perception when you feel gaslit, help you craft BIFF responses that are court-appropriate, and train you over time to recognize patterns without the tool.
+Yes. reFrame detects manipulation patterns in messages from a high-conflict co-parent, validates your perception when you feel gaslit, helps you craft BIFF responses that are court-appropriate, and trains you over time to recognize the patterns without the tool.

-Save all text messages and emails, screenshot volatile messages immediately, keep a log with dates and specifics, use reFrame to get objective pattern analysis of messages, and share documentation with your attorney.
+Save all text messages and emails, screenshot volatile messages immediately, keep a log with dates and specifics, use reFrame to name the pattern in each message, and share documentation with your attorney.
 Written communication (texts, email) is ideal because it creates a record.